Jackson, MS

 Above-normal building activity with healthy demand.
 Balanced expansion — the market is absorbing new supply without stress.

-Jackson, MS shows High internal divergence — the metro composite may obscure significant county-level differences.
-Rankin County contributes the most structural risk (High Risk, driven by price momentum), while Scott County anchors the lower end (Low Risk).
+Jackson, MS shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Rankin County contributes the most structural risk (High Risk, driven by price momentum), while Hinds County anchors the lower end (Elevated).

 | County | Score ▼ |